danwahl/danwahl.github.io/index.md

 ## Hi I'm Dan

-### Some projects
+### Recent projects

+- [SpeciEval](https://github.com/danwahl/specieval): what do LLMs think of animals?
+- [Unblessed.org](https://unblessed.org): how many sneezes go unblessed?
+- [A-FaNTasia Benchmark](https://github.com/danwahl/afantasia): which LLMs have aphantasia?
 - [2tpg](https://huggingface.co/drwahl/2tpg): what if you predict the previous token?
-- [A-FaNTasia Benchmark](https://github.com/danwahl/afantasia): which LLMs have aphantasia?
+- [Schelling Out](https://schelling-out.streamlit.app/): where should we all live?
+- [Paper Match](https://papermat.ch/): what if dating apps were pay-per-match?
+- [XKCD Color Picker](/pages/xkcd-color-picker): what color is that?
 - [Adanet CO₂ Monitor](https://github.com/danwahl/adanet-co2-monitor): is your air ok?
 - [LinkedIn Matching](/pages/linkedin-matching): who works at companies that match donations?
-- [Paper Match](https://papermat.ch/): what if dating apps were pay-per-match?
-- [Schelling Out](https://schelling-out.streamlit.app/): where should you live?
-- [Unblessed.org](https://unblessed.org): how many sneezes go unblessed?
-- [XKCD Color Picker](/pages/xkcd-color-picker): what color is that?

 ### Some fiction